kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

   return xhr;
 }
 {% endprism %}
 The feature detection code is now in a reusable function called `getXHR()`.
+The function does the cross-browser checking for `XMLHttpRequest` internally, meaning we can use "xhr" by creating new `getXHR()` instances without worrying about the "xhr" cross-browser issues.

-We're checking for `XMLHttpRequest` in the same way, but we're also checking to see what ActiveXObject build the browser is using and also looking for the existence of either `XMLHttpRequest` or ActiveXObject.
+The function checks for `XMLHttpRequest` in the same way, but we're also checking to see of the browser has one of two ActiveXObject builds and also checking to see if either `XMLHttpRequest` or `ActiveXObject` exists.

-A JavaScript `try...catch` statement is doing multiple checks for two different versions of the ActiveXObject.
-If `try...catch` can't find either ActiveXObject or `XMLHttpRequest`, then it sets `xhr` to `false`.
+A JavaScript `try...catch` statement is looking for the different versions of `ActiveXObject`.
+If `try...catch` can't find it and also can't find `XMLHttpRequest`, then the value of the `xhr` variable is set to `false` and won't do any AJAX work.

 `getXHR()` says `return xhr` at the end of the code.
-Whenever we create a new instance of `getXHR()`, it will return whatever the final value of `xhr` ends up being set to, allowing us to safely use it in our code.
+This lets us create new instances of `getXHR()` outside of the function.

 There are many ways to implement MDN feature detection: <a href="https://developer.mozilla.org/en-US/docs/AJAX/Getting_Started#Step_3_.E2.80.93_A_Simple_Example" target="blank">MDN has another great implementation</a>.
 Also, <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch" target="blank">Read about "try...catch" on MDN</a>.
 <a name="status-codes"></a>